National Lecture News

 Cancer cells are always being produced, but they are usually destroyed.
 However, if the immune system has been compromised by toxins like pesticides, tobacco smoke, heavy metals etc., enough cancer cells may evade destruction to get a foothold in the body.

 Systemic enzymes boost the immune system by increasing cytokines.
 Cytokines, particularly the two called interferon and tumor necrosis factor, are very important warriors in the fight against cancer.

 Another way in which proteolytic enzymes help fight cancer is by dissolving fibrin.
 Cancer cells hide under fibrin so they can evade detection.
 Remember last month, I talked about how systemic enzymes decrease inflammation by destroying the fibrin, which prolongs the inflammatory state.
 Once the cancer cell is uncloaked it can be recognized and attacked by the immune system.
 Fibrin also makes the cancer cells more "sticky".
 The more "sticky" the cancer cells are, the greater the likelihood of metastases.
-Some types of cancer cells are attached to endothelial cells (cells lining the inside wall of a vessel).
+Some ENGINEs of cancer cells are attached to endothelial cells (cells lining the inside wall of a vessel).
 They do this by making use of adhesion molecules.
 Systemic enzymes hinder this process, thereby also helping to prevent metastases.

 Indeed, German studies have confirmed the effectiveness of enzymes in preventing metastases.
 Other important weapons of the immune system are the macrophages and natural killer cells.
 These fight cancer.
 It has been shown that systemic enzymes increase the effectiveness of both the macrophages and the natural killer cells by 12 times.